cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

 Setup
 -----

-Now we will dive a little bit deeper in all of the functions and methods protex offers.
+Now, we will dive a little bit deeper in all the functions and methods protex offers.
-First and foremost we need to make sure to have valid input files!
+First and foremost, we need to make sure to have valid input files.
 The usual way is to provide a psf and crd file alongside the toppar files.
 The topology and parameter files (toppar) contain all the residues needed for the system setup.
-It is really important, that the corresponding residues prone to (de-)protonation have the same number of atoms in the same order.
+It is really important that the corresponding residues prone to (de-)protonation have the same number of atoms in the same order.
 So, i.e if we have methylimidazolium (im1h) and methylimidazole (im1) the missing hydrogen for im1 needs to be a dummy atom.
 The same is true for acetate/acetic acid.
 Additionally, make sure that also atoms in the coordinate files match the residue description.